luapower/schema/schema.md

 * you want to generate SQL DDL scripts for different SQL dialects from a common structured format.
-* you want to diff between between a live database and a master schema to find out if the database is migrated properly.
+* you want to diff between a live database and a master schema to find out if the database is migrated properly.
 * you want to generate schema migrations (semi-)automatically.
 * you want to annotate table fields with extra information for use in data-bound widget toolkits like [x-widgets], and you don't want to do that